-In an emergency outside of office hours Curo will organise for a Tree contractor to assess and undertake any necessary work to make the tree safe.
-Follow-up work may be undertaken within an appropriate time fame.
+In an emergency outside of office hours, Curo will arrange for a tree contractor to assess and undertake any necessary work to make the tree safe.
+Follow-up work may be undertaken within an appropriate timeframe.

-Response to tree enquiries, where the defect does not pose an imminent danger but may require urgent action.
-Curo will arrange for the tree to be inspected within 7 working days.
-Time periods for inspection may be longer if there are access constrains or a customer/interested party has expressed a wish to be present for the tree inspection.
+In response to tree enquiries where the defect does not pose an imminent danger but may require urgent action, Curo will arrange for the tree to be inspected within 30 working days.
+Time periods for these inspections vary if there are access constraints or a customer/interested party has expressed a wish to be present for the tree inspection.

-39. Tree(s) located in tenants garden
+40.Tree(s) located in tenants' gardens

-Procedure: Curo does not actively inspect or manage trees that are in resident gardens.
+Procedure: Curo does not actively inspect or manage trees that are in residents' gardens.

-Curo response to this tree-related enquiry: Curo will only undertake a site inspection if safety concerns have been raised against the tree within a resident garden.
+Curo response to this tree-related enquiry: Curo will only undertake a site inspection if safety concerns have been raised against the tree within residents' gardens.

-Customer Advice: If you have safety concerns regarding a tree in your garden please contact Curo.
+Customer advice: If you have safety concerns regarding a tree in your garden, please contact Curo.
 Providing photographic evidence can be beneficial.

-If you are concerned about a tree neighboring garden it's advised that you speak to the resident who garden it's in.
-As a matter of course Curo do not carry out site visits to inspect tree in resident's garden that are reported by neighbors or the public.
+If you are concerned about a tree in a neighboring garden, it's advised that you speak to the resident who garden it is in.
+As a matter of course, Curo does not carry out site visits to inspect trees in residents' gardens that are reported by neighbors or the public.

-Curo will only carryout tree management works of resident garden where the tree poses an unacceptable level of risk.
+Curo will only carry out tree management works in residents' gardens where the tree poses an unacceptable level of risk.

-40. Tree in leasehold properties
+41.Tree(s) located in leasehold properties